Naxi Ethnic Minority

 Place a wedge of cooked (in water) cake on the lid of a large pot while melons – or potatoes – are being cooked.
 When the melons, or potatoes, are ready, so is the Baba!
 The Baba reheated this way is very soft.

 Special Feast Dishes

-Sandieshui is banquet held in honor of distinguished guests and consists of up to 40 odd dishes, though the dishes may vary with the seasonal offerings (usually local specialties are the mainstay, and some of these of course change with the seasons).
+Sandieshui is a banquet held in honor of distinguished guests and consists of up to 40 odd dishes, though the dishes may vary with the seasonal offerings (usually local specialties are the mainstay, and some of these of course change with the seasons).
 "Mountain food", however, is a must for the Snowy Mountain Feast.
-For example, pipa meat, a dish made of salted pork that is pipa-shaped (i.e., roughly lute-, pear-, or chicken-drumstick shaped), is delicious, while multi-layered roast bread is fragrantly delicious.
+For example, pipa meat, a dish made of salted pork that is pipe-shaped (i.e., roughly lute-, pear-, or chicken-drumstick shaped), is delicious, while multi-layered roast bread is fragrantly delicious.